kristinbarton/ufs-arctic-workflow/README.md

 * `grid_cice_NEMS_mx{res}.nc`
 * `kmtu_cice_NEMS_mx{res}.nc`

-See generated files for the existing MOM6 Arctic test case on Hera here: `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_development/cice6_grid_gen/grid_files/`
+See generated files for the existing MOM6 Arctic test case on Ursa here: `/scratch4/BMC/ufs-artic/Kristin.Barton/files/ufs_arctic_development/cice6_grid_gen/grid_files/`

 These must be generated based on the MOM6 mesh and can be done with the [UFS_Utils](https://github.com/ufs-community/UFS_UTILS) `cpld_gridgen` utility.